Sandbox with Pine Cones Sensory Activity

-Add pine cones to the sandbox to support sensory play, indoors or outdoors.
-The sandbox is an amazing place for kids to explore and learn, engaging fine motor and math skills along with sensory experiences.
-Enjoy sand play with this simple sandbox activity.
+Pine cones in the sandbox support kids sensory play, indoors or outdoors.
+Toddlers and preschoolers will also benefit from math and fine motor play with this simple sandbox activity.

 This post contains affiliate links.
 See our full disclosure.